Belief-Aware Pivotal Mechanism for DAO Committees: Analysis

 Although Lemma~\ref{aligned} establishes $m_i^\star$ as a dominant strategy only for aligned experts, Equation~\eqref{DS} defines $m_i^\star$ for every expert as a function of their private type $\tau_i = (\theta^A_i, \theta^B_i, p^A_i, p^B_i)$ and the public parameters $c$ and $n$.
 For unaligned experts, $m_i^\star$ is not a dominant strategy --- deviations toward the alternative the expert believes is more likely to succeed may be strictly profitable.
 However, $m_i^\star$ remains a known reference strategy that each expert can compute from their own private information.
 The following proposition shows that deviations from $m_i^\star$ are \emph{safe}.

-\begin{proposition}[Safe Deviation] Under mechanism $\mathcal{M}$, for any expert $i$ (aligned or unaligned), every deviation from $m_i^\star$ that changes the allocation toward the alternative with lower success probability from the expert's own perspective is weakly dominated.
+\begin{proposition}[Safe Deviation] Under mechanism $\mathcal{M}$, for any expert $i$, every deviation from $m_i^\star$ that changes the allocation toward the alternative with lower success probability from the expert's own perspective is weakly dominated.
 Formally, any $m_i' \neq m_i^\star$ such that the allocation changes from $b$ to $a$ with $p_i^a < p_i^b$ satisfies:

 \end{proposition} \begin{proof} For aligned experts, Lemma~\ref{aligned} establishes that $m_i^\star$ is a weakly dominant strategy, so every deviation---including those that change the allocation toward the alternative with lower success probability---is weakly dominated.